You are here

 Rebecca Rashid Achterman, PhD

-PhD in Microbiology from the University of Washington; BS in Microbiology from Indiana University.
+- PhD in Microbiology from the University of Washington

 Dr. Achterman conducted post-doctoral research in prokaryotic development at the University of Technology, Sydney (Australia) and then returned to Seattle to work on fungal pathogenesis with Ted White, PhD, at Seattle BioMed.
 She spent three years teaching at Western Washington University before joining the faculty at Bastyr University in 2013.